getreu/tp-note/doc/source/index.md

        cargo install tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

+  If you can do away with error message popup boxes (for example on a headless system), no GTK is required.
+In this case all error messages will appear on the console from where you started _Tp-Note_ in `stderr` only.

+       cargo install --no-default-features tp-note
+       sudo cp ~/.cargo/bin/tp-note /usr/local/bin

   See also the user manual for a detailed installation description.

 This project follows [Semantic Versioning](https://semver.org/).